Oasis reunion 2025: which band members will be on the line-up?

 Loading audio...

-With the news that Liam and Noel Gallagher will reunite for a series of enormous shows next summer there's much speculation as to who else will be joining them onstage.
+Ever since the news was announced that Liam and Noel Gallagher would reunite for a series of enormous shows this summer, there's been much speculation as to who else will be joining them onstage.
 What will Oasis in 2025 look like?

-During the original Oasis years, the line-up was subject to change, with the core members being, of course, Liam Gallagher on vocals and Noel Gallagher on vocals and guitar.
+During the original Oasis years, the line-up was subject to change, with the core members being, of course, Liam Gallagher on vocals and his older brother and songsmith Noel on vocals and guitar.

 Is Bonehead part of the Oasis reunion line-up?

 This led to Bonehead being part of Liam's solo band when he performed live at the Manchester Ritz in June 2017.
-The guitarist has since performed with his former Oasis colleague on his solo shows as recently as summer 2024, and we all hope he's in the mix for the Live '25 shows.
-Time will tell!
+The guitarist has since performed with his former Oasis colleague on his solo shows as recently as summer 2024.
+He event told Radio X that though he thought an Oasis reunion was unlikely his plectrums would be ready and we all hope he's in the mix for the Live '25 shows.

 Bonehead on whether he'd take part in an Oasis reunion